IFAN: An Explainability-Focused Interaction Framework for Humans and NLP Models: IFAN

 \paragraph{Documentation} It provides a detailed description of all the UI components together with screenshots and guidelines.
 Here, users can find specific instructions on how to configure and interact with our platform.

 \paragraph{Feedback} This is the main interaction page.
 Here, users can run a model on an input sample either taken from the dataset or that they wrote themselves.
-Then, they can load the model's prediction and explanations and provide feedback both in terms of re-labeling and adjusting each feature's relevance.
+Then, they can load the model's prediction and explanations and provide feedback in terms of both the label and features' relevance.

+\paragraph{Report} This page has limited access (see \ref{subsec:users}).
+Developers can evaluate models before and after feedback incorporation on a chosen dataset as well as inspect misclassified samples.

 \paragraph{Configuration} This page has limited access (see \ref{subsec:users}).
 Here, developers can configure and manage the platform, More specifically, users can be created, modified, and deleted as well as upgraded or downgraded in their roles and access rights.
 Also, they can manage models and datasets as well as specify the currently active ones.